 I’ve gone off on a tangent of self-love lately in the blog – not a bad thing by any stretch of the imagination – but now that we’ve moved into earthy Taurus, it’s time to ground back into the needs of the body.
 Starting with a nutrient that’s taking up a lot of our food thoughts lately: there was so much to say about protein, it’ll take two posts to cover.

-Ask anyone who’s trying to lose weight or gain muscle or recover from illness…or anyone who tries to follow healthy eating guidelines, and the question of protein amounts & sources comes to the fore.
+Ask anyone who’s trying to lose weight or gain muscle or recover from illness, or anyone who tries to follow healthy eating guidelines, and the question of protein amounts & sources inevitably comes up.
 In a time when our focus on food choices has reached a religious fervour, protein leads the current caravan of nutrition to the promised land.

 How is it that we’ve come to view lots of protein (to the exclusion of other macronutrients) as synonymous with health?

 Two ways: timing and our personal focus at this time.